-Priority Areas for an advantage-disadvantage analysis that evaluates whether the advantages of underground construction outweigh the disadvantages to the public throughout the Service Area are:
+Priority Areas for an advantage-disadvantage analysis that evaluates whether the advantages of overhead construction outweigh the disadvantages to the public throughout the Service Area are:

 - 1. National and State parks, preserves, reservations, landmarks, and monuments formally so designated and acquired for their natural, scenic or cultural value by appropriate State and Federal agencies.
 (Included would be historic landmarks, national landmarks, national monuments and trails, and wild and scenic rivers.) - 2.
-Historic sites formally so designated by National or State agencies but without acquisition of rights or ownership sufficient for the purpose of preservation. - 3.
-Central Business Districts (as defined below) in towns, cities, villages and hamlets. - 4.
-Developed and partly developed residential areas with an existing density of one or more dwelling units per acre, as shown on approved Subdivision (as defined below) maps, occupying a minimum contiguous area of 20 acres, all or a portion of which would be traversed by the proposed transmission facility right-of-way.
+Status as a disadvantaged and/or historically marginalized community; - 3.
+Historic sites formally so designated by National or State agencies but without acquisition of rights or ownership sufficient for the purpose of preservation. - 4.
+Central Business Districts (as defined below) in towns, cities, villages and hamlets.

-8 Transmission facilities 65 kV or higher for distances of one mile or longer, excluding facilities subject to Article VII of the Public Service Law; the construction of all other such transmission facilities in Priority Areas shall be reported to the Board no less than annually.
+&lt;sup>7 Transmission facilities 65 kV or higher for distances of one mile or longer, excluding facilities subject to Article VII of the Public Service Law; the construction of all other such transmission facilities in Priority Areas shall be reported to the Board no less than annually.